justjam2013/homebridge-virtual-accessories/README.md

 ```

 > [!IMPORTANT]
 > Virtual Accessories For Homebridge has dependencies on platform-native libraries, which get compiled for that particular platform at install time.
 Therefore you will need to make sure that the platform you are installing this plugin on has the necessary build tools available.
-The official Homebridge Docker image provides all the necessary tools out of the box.
-If you are choosing to install on other platforms, you will require the necessary technical skills to do the necessary installs.
-I have neither the capacity nor the hardware to test installs on every platform that Homebridge runs on, but I will try my best to help you get the plugin working.
-Below are platform specific installation notes, which I will try to update as users of this plugin report issues.
+The official Homebridge Docker image and the Homebridge Linux (apt) install, both provide all the necessary tools.
+If you are choosing to install on other platforms, you will require the appropriate technical skills to do the necessary installs.
+I have neither the capacity nor the hardware to test installs on every platform that Homebridge runs on.
+Below are platform specific installation notes, which I will update as users of this plugin report issues.

 > [!IMPORTANT]
 > If you manually update the Node.js version that Homebridge is running on, you will need to ensure that the platform-native library `raw-socket` will also be updated.
 Run the following commands immediately after the Node.js update: